truenas/middleware/docs/userguide/truenas_tasks.rst

       cat ~/.ssh/id_rsa.pub | ssh user@192.168.2.6 'cat >> .ssh/authorized_keys'

-You are now ready to create the rsync task on *PULL*.
+You are now ready to create the rsync task on *PUSH*.
 To configure rsync SSH mode using the systems in our previous example, the configuration would be as
 follows:

 * the "Path" points to :file:`/mnt/local/images`, the directory to be copied